parzel/GoSleepyCrypt/README.md

 # GoSleepyCrypt

-Sleep and heap encryption for a Go application through a shellcode function.
+In-memory sleep encryption and heap encryption for Go applications through a shellcode function.

 The basic concept and a lot of the code is taken from [here](https://github.com/SolomonSklash/SleepyCrypt), so all the credits go to Solomon Sklash.